Rhode Island Royal Charter: Implementation

 Rhode Island's General Court of Commissioners convened at Newport on 24 November 1663 for the last time under the parliamentary patent of 1643–1644.
 The inhabitants and legislators gathered to learn the result of John Clarke's decade-long efforts, described in the colonial records:

 At a very great meeting and assembly of the freemen of the colony of Providence Plantation, at Newport, in Rhode Island, in New England, November the 24th, 1663.
 The abovesayed Assembly being legally called and orderly mett for the sollome reception of his Majestyes gratious letter pattent unto them sent, and having in order thereto chosen the President, Benedict Arnold, Moderator of the Assembly, it was Voted: That the box in which the King's gratious letters were enclosed be opened, and the letters with the broad seale thereto affixed be taken forth and read by Captayne George Baxter in the audience and view of all the people; which was accordingly done, and the sayd letters with his Majesty's Royall Stampe, and the broad seal, with much becoming gravity held up on hygh, and presented to the perfect view of the people, and then returned into the box and locked up by the Governor, in order to the safe keeping of it.

 The legislature voted the following day that words of humble thanks should be delivered to the King and also to the Earl of Clarendon.
 They voted to give a £100 gratuity to Clarke and £25 to Baxter.

 The Charter was not replaced until 1843, 180 years later, in order to extend the rights to all native adult males, including blacks.
 It was the oldest constitutional charter in the world when it was retired.

 Legacy

 The original Royal Charter is on display at the Rhode Island State House in Providence, and a photographic copy is on display at the State Archives.
+The State House's charter exhibit was redesigned and rededicated in January 2016.